 Membership and Joining

 Christchurch Sailing Club welcomes membership applications from anyone with an interest in sailing who is able and willing to take an active part in Club sailing activities.
-It is not necessary to own a boat since you can crew for other members, but it must be emphasized that a record of active sailing during your first year of club membership will be necessary to confirm continued membership.
+It is not necessary to own a boat since you can crew for other members, but it must be emphasized that a record of active sailing and completion of club duties during your first year of membership will be necessary to confirm continued membership.